Wasn't Tomorrow Wonderful?

-Wasn't Tomorrow Wonderful? is the debut album of new wave band the Waitresses, originally released in 1982 by Polydor, licensed from ZE Records.
+Wasn't Tomorrow Wonderful? is the debut album of new wave band the Waitresses, released in 1982 by Polydor Records, licensed from ZE Records.

-The album peaked at No. 41 in the Billboard 200 chart and included the earlier single "I Know What Boys Like".
+The album peaked at No. 41 on the Billboard 200 chart and included the earlier single "I Know What Boys Like".

 Reception

 AllMusic critic Ben Tausig, writing retrospectively, said that the album "was a unique and fairly important moment in early-'80s new wave", and noted that "lead singer Patty Donahue's singing ranged from a playful sexiness on the well-known hit "I Know What Boys Like" to a half-talk, half-yell with shades of post-punk groups like Gang of Four and the Raincoats on 'Pussy Strut' and 'Go On.'
 The guitar and bass were bizarre and funk-influenced in much the same way as other well-known Akron, OH, groups like Devo and the Pretenders".
+Pitchfork's Madison Bloom called it "an arch yet sincere sendup of humdrum modern life" and each track "a miniature diorama of daily life, rendered in the highly saturated palette of pop art".
+Bloom commented that without several lines, its lyrics "might read like a dystopian critique of yuppie aspiration.
+But Butler knew that real life is a tad more complex—you do what you can to get by, and relish small moments of contentment".